 1 9 6 5 – 1 9 7 7 (UK)

-This simple antiques quiz from BBC West was modelled on the old show Animal, Vegetable, Mineral?
+This simple quiz from BBC West – the first regular television programme devoted to antiques – was modelled on the old show Animal, Vegetable, Mineral?

-The show debuted on 31 March 1965 and quickly became a national favourite, launching Arthur Negus as a personality.
+The show debuted on 31 March 1965 and quickly became a national Sunday favourite, launching Arthur Negus – plucked from the auction rooms of a Gloucestershire firm at the age of 61 – as a personality.

 The show – hosted originally by Tony Ross and then by Max Robertson, who remained in the chair until 1977 – turned antiques into a British obsession.

 Each programme began with a mechanical bird singing in an ornamental cage, competing against the theme tune (a movement from Ottorino Respighi’s The Birds).